EngineHub/WorldEditDocs/source/usage/tools/brushes.rst

 Brushes
 =======

 Brush tools are general more designed for building, sculpting, and painting than the general utility :doc:`tools <tools>`.
 Like the rest of the tools, they are bound to an item by using the command, and are activated by right-clicking (or left clicking, for those with two actions).
-They are unbound with the ``/none`` command.
+They are unbound with the ``/brush none`` command.

 Brushes have a few unique settings available to them.
 Brushes allow you to choose a mask, size, pattern, and range.
 These allow fine-tuning how you build and paint.